Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 • Queijadas (little cheese pastries), for example, at Casa do Preto [Google Maps location], which bakes them onsite.

-And if you happen to visit Sintra on the second or fourth Sunday of the month, make sure you check out the Feira de São Pedro de Sintra [Google Maps location].
+And if you happen to visit Sintra on the second or fourth Sunday of the month, make sure to check out the Feira de São Pedro de Sintra [Google Maps location].
 It’s open until 17:00, so you can still pop by after a day of exploring the castles.
 Try chorizo bread fresh out of the oven or some of the yummy cheeses and hams for sale at the various stalls.

 Try freshly baked chorizo bread at the Feira de São Pedro de Sintra | Image courtesy of Paul Ryken